-The Rompetrol Well Services QHSE management system reflects the provisions of an exhaustive set of legal requirements in force, based on detailed internal procedures and risk assessments.
-All the Company's employees are covered by the QHSE management system in force.
+The QHSE (Quality, Health, Safety, and Environment) management system of Rompetrol Well Services reflects the provisions of a comprehensive set of current legal requirements, based on detailed internal procedures and risk assessments.
+All company employees are covered by the current QHSE management system.

-To improve the company's health and safety performance, specific measures have been applied in the 2022 reporting period:
+To enhance the company's health and safety performance, specific measures were implemented during the 2024 reporting period:

-- HSE event reporting mailbox and weekly QHSE reporting to management; - Quarterly meetings of the Health and Safety at Work committee; - Safety audits, BBS; - Internal audit plan 2022; - Investigating incidents according to Romanian legislation; - JSA and risk assessment for all operations; - Mandatory training, professional training.
+- Quarterly meetings of the Health and Safety Committee - Safety audits, BBS (Behavior-Based Safety) audits, and the annual Safety Audit plan involving management - Internal audit plan for 2024 - Job Safety Analysis (JSA) and risk assessment for all operations - Mandatory training, professional training through the Annual Training Plan

-As part of its QHSE management system, the company offers road safety awareness campaigns, fleet GPS monitoring and defensive driving programs to ensure transport safety (indicators are reported in weekly management meetings).
+As part of its QHSE management system, the company provides road safety awareness campaigns, GPS monitoring of the fleet, and defensive driving programs to ensure safe transportation (indicators are reported in weekly management meetings).